Keyboard layout: Hebrew

-Certain Hebrew layouts are extended with niqqud symbols (vowel points), which require Alt+Shift or similar key combination in order to be typed.
+Certain Hebrew layouts are extended to include niqqud symbols (vowel points), which require Alt+Shift or similar key combination to type.

 Tifinagh

-The Royal institute of the Amazigh culture (IRCAM) developed a national standard Tifinagh layout for Tamazight (Berber) in Morocco.
-It is included in Linux and Windows 8, and is available from IRCAM for the Mac and older versions of Windows.
+The Royal institute of the Amazigh culture (IRCAM) developed a national standard Tifinagh keyboard layout for Tamazight people in Morocco.
+This layout is included in Linux and Windows 8, and is available for the Mac and older versions of Windows.

-A compatible, international version of this layout, called "Tifinagh (International)" exists for typing a wide range of Tamazight (Berber) language variants, and includes support for Tuareg variants.
-It was designed by the Universal Amazigh Keyboard Project and is available from its page on SourceForge.
+A compatible, international version, called "Tifinagh (International)", supports a wide range of Tamazight (Berber) language variants, including includes Tuareg variants.
+It was designed by the Universal Amazigh Keyboard Project and is available on its SourceForge page.